 These saints taught others to be joyful, even on difficult days.

-“Far from being timid, morose, acerbic or melancholy, or putting on a dreary face, the saints are joyful and full of good humour.
+“Far from being timid, morose, acerbic or melancholy, or putting on a dreary face, the Gaudete et exsultate, saints are joyful and full of good humour.
 Though completely realistic, they radiate a positive and hopeful spirit.”

 Here are a few saints who expressed this joy in their lives.

 Photo by Zachary Nelson on Unsplash 1 St. John Bosco and his Society of Joy

 Society of Joy.”
 Henri Gheon explains in his book, The Secret of Saint John Bosco, members “met in the evenings at the home of one or another of them to read, pray, learn, receive one another’s advice or correction … Once their duties were over, they were out in a body on the roads, singing, laughing, visiting wayside chapels, picking bilberries and wild strawberries in the woods.”

 I am a man who loves joy and who therefore wishes to see you and everybody happy.
 If you do as I say, you will be joyful and glad in heart.”
 The key to joy for Bosco was living for God, which brought a lasting joy.
 Photo by Vince Fleming on Unsplash 2 The joy of St. Dominic Savio

 You should know that here we make holiness consist in always being cheerful.
 We just try to avoid sin, which is the great enemy that robs us of the grace of God and peace of heart, and we try to fulfill our duties exactly.”

 He would also try to cheer up his friends whenever they looked gloomy and was known for his joyful story-telling ability.